apache/allura/Allura/docs/guides/email.rst

 already.

-Spam prevention technology is a rabbit hole down which the PyForge could go forever, without finding a prefect solution.
+Spam prevention technology is a rabbit hole down which the PyForge could go forever, without finding a perfect solution.
 The goal for launch is not perfection, but a solid foundation on which future anti-spam measures can be taken.